hrafnthor/ansible-android-studio/README.md

 By default the location of the environment variables file is `/etc/profile.d/android.sh` as defined by the default variable `android_studio_default_environment_path`, unless the variable `android_studio.environment.location.path` is given.

-By default all directories create will be owned by the user running the role, unless configured differently using variables such as `android_studio.location.owner | .group` or `android_studio.environment.location.owner | .group`.
+By default all directories created will be owned by the user running the role, unless configured differently using variables such as `android_studio.location.owner | .group` or `android_studio.environment.location.owner | .group`.
 They are also given chmod `0755` by default.

 By default the desktop file is placed at `/usr/share/applications` as defined by the default variable `android_studio_default_desktop_file_path`.

+By default the symlinks are placed in `/usr/bin` as defined by the default variable `android_studio_default_symlink_path`, unless the variable `android_studio.(primary | canary).symlink.path` is given.

 ## Dependencies